- Stellar value

 What’s left is a capable sedan that belies its pedestrian looks, especially with a turbo-4 under hood.
 The Legacy handles similarly to the Outback, which was impressive, but is saddled with less weight.

 We land at a 5 for performance because, unlike the Outback, the Legacy’s best life is on pavement and most buyers will opt for the base engine that is adequate, but not overwhelming.
 It’s a 5.
-(Read more about how we rate cars.)

 Both Legacys tap flat-4s for power, although one’s strapped with a turbocharger.
 The base engine is a 2.5-liter flat-4 that makes 182 hp mated to a CVT with paddle shifters and simulated gear steps when drivers stand on the throttle.
-It saunters up to 60 mph in more than 8 seconds, but the Legacy’s perky throttle helps it feel faster than that.
+It saunters up to 60 mph in more than eight seconds, but the Legacy’s perky throttle helps it feel faster than that.
 The sedan is less eager on the throttle than the base Outback, and we liked the four-door more for easy commutes.

 All-wheel drive is standard on all Legacy models and it’s a familiar feel behind the wheel.
 The steering is light, but accurate, although weight in the steering wheel doesn’t build up proportionately to the speed in some of our more spirited drives.